0b1-k/Humble-Roots-Project-deprecated-/config/README.md

 #### "timers" rules sub-section

-Timer are triggered on a regular basis by the *Control* module (see the "tick" sub-section above) as opposed to being triggered by incoming sensor data.
+Timer rules are triggered on a regular basis by the *Control* module (see the "tick" sub-section above) as opposed to being triggered by incoming sensor data.
 Timer rule define a "task" name which must be unique.

 ```